TommyJackson85/band-website/README.md

 The website will have four separate pages, (1) a home page, (2) a music page, (3) a photo page and (4) a gig hire page.
 Each page will have the same header and footer sections for consitency.

-The home page will display a video, one or two examples of their music, a brief description of the band, including a list of band members and a list of tour dates.
+- The home page will display a promotional video, one or two examples of their music, a brief description of the band, including a list of band members and a list of tour dates.
 This will give a solid introduction to the band for new fans and allows them to try their music.

-The music page will contain more of the bands music.
-However it will not be used to display all of their music as external links to Spotify and iTunes will be provided.
+- The music page will contain more samples of the of the bands music.

-The photos page will contain a vast variety of the band members and pictures of their tours.
+- The photos page will contain a vast variety of photos of their previous tours.

-The gig hire page will have a contact form and will contain a list of scheduled gigs and dates of availability for fhre.
+- The gig hire page will have a contact form and will contain a list of scheduled gigs and dates of availability for hire.
 This allows user to have a clear understanding of where the band will be playing and where they will be available for gigs.

-With this in mind, I plan on using external links to Scorpions Spotify and iTunes music playist.
-This is to provide fans with secondary options of ways to listen to their music.

-The home page will also feature 2 of their new tracks as a preview for their music cataloge.
-This will be good for attracting new fans.
-The home page will also include a music video of one their most famous tracks, as another preview of their music cathologe, followed by a link to their YouTube channel.
-After demonstated

 ### Existing Features

 #### Header and Footer
+I used the code from for the header and footer sections of the resume project as a starting point to work from.

+I kept the same structure of the resume project header but I added an image of the band's logo/name and two external inks for the bands Spotify and iTunes accounts.
+Having external link to the bands music on the header is important because this website is primarily used to promote the bands music.

+The header has links to each page of website to allow for consistant easy access for users.
+On each page, the header indicates to the user which page they are on, by having the related page link button have a lighter background color.
+All of this is so the user won't be lost when navigating around the website.

+Alot of bands have diffent size headers.
+Some are big mast heads while others are slimmer and just contain the needed functionality and display.
+I decided to make the header medium sized

+There is a photo of the whole band on the header, on smaller screens it is on the top and on larger screens it is too the left.
-The header will have links to each page to allow for consistant easy access for users and so they dont have to keep navigating around the website to find the correct page.
-It will also contain the bands logo and a photo of the whole band.
-This gives new fans an idea to what kind of band the Scorpions are.
+This image gives new fans an idea of what kind of band the Scorpions are.

-As this website will be primarily be used for users to listen to the bands music, I will contain links to the band's Spotify and iTunes accounts on both the header and footer.
-This is important because it will allow the user to have consistant access to their full music library, from each page.
-Having consistant links to Spotify and iTunes is also important for the band because the band makes money from these sites.
+I made the page links small/slim with extra margin space at the bottom, so that black background can be partially seen at the bottom.
+This is so the the links feel they are part of the header and not just attched under the bottom.

+I also kept most of the structure of the footer (from the resume project) in place.
-The footer will include a small logo, copywrite text aswell as a list of all their social media pages.
-Most of the social media links will be kept on the footer only because they are of secondary importance, however being kept at the footer will allow the user to have consistent access to them.
-Links to Facebook and Twitter will be included in the list, along with Spotify and iTunes.
+The footer includes a small logo, copywrite text and a list of all their social media pages.

+Most of the social media links will be kept on the footer only because they are of secondary importance (i.e. Facebook, Twitter, Instagram and Youtube).
+Having iTunes and Spotify in the header makes more sense because they are of more importance.
+They are essential for the bands buisness.

+In general, having external links on the footer and header will allow the user to have consistent access to them.

+In the future, I might add more pages to the website, which means I will add more page links to the footer.
+With this in mind.
+I might have to remove the band image from the header to allow more space

 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...